 This Web site contains the URLs and annotations for all Web-accessible resources listed in the third edition of Guide to Reference and Information Sources in Plant Biology, published by “Libraries Unlimited” in December 2005.
 The guide lists and annotates nearly 1,000 books, journals, and Web sites.
 The intent of this site is to keep the URLs for this select group of valuable Web-accessible sources up-to-date and available.
 This supplemental site includes only the material from the book that contains links to Web sites and does not list print materials .
 No new sites will be added to this site once the book is published.
+The URLs will be updated or deleted if they become defunct on this page, however any other content (serial pricing etc.) will not be updated.

 Schmidt, Diane., Davis, Elisabeth B. (Eds.)
 (2006) Guide to reference and information sources in plant biology.
 Westport, Conn. : Libraries Unlimited.